• Home

 Best Time of Year to Kayak Horseshoe Bend

 Although you can technically do it year-round (with stipulations; more on that in a minute), the best time to kayak Horseshoe Bend is during fall or spring.
-During both time periods — specifically October through early November and late March through early May — the days are warm and the nights cool.

-We did our Horseshoe Bend kayaking trip at the very end of October and I can’t imagine more perfect weather conditions!
+We did our first Horseshoe Bend kayaking trip at the very end of October and I can’t imagine more perfect weather conditions!
 The morning started off with us needing sweaters, but by late morning, we were perfectly comfortable in short sleeves and sandals.

 Important: ALL of the outfitters offering backhaul service and Horseshoe Bend kayaking tours take an off-season break from mid- to late October through early March.